English

 And, with the UK ending the resident non-domicile (“non-dom”) system, places such as the United Arab Emirates are in a position to prove their attractions.
 “The UAE already has a vibrant expat community out there,” he said, arguing that beyond rising financial and business sophistication, the quality of life, and safety of the jurisdiction, is a draw.

 Besides its office in the DIFC and ADGM, Lombard Odier also covers the region via Switzerland.
-Wealthy individuals from the Gulf have a long-standing like of visiting the Alpine state.
+Wealthy individuals from the Gulf have long liked to visit the Alpine state.
 Around 30 staff are based in the region.

-Expats in the Middle East tends to establish in the region
+Expats in the Middle East tend to establish in the region

 One shift that Malik noted is that many expats used to go to the region thinking they were making a short-term move, but more have chosen to stay.
 This is aided by the UAE widening access to residency visas.